 The College participates in the Consortium, which was established in 1981 by several Chicago area community colleges as a means of reducing the cost of general liability insurance.
 The main purpose of the Consortium is to jointly self-insure certain risks up to an agreed upon retention limit and to obtain excess catastrophic coverage and aggregate stop-loss reinsurance over the selected retention limit.
-Coverage includes all property, reinsurance (\$30,000,000), and workers' compensation.
+Coverage includes all property, reinsurance (\$19,000,000), and workers' compensation.
 No settlement has exceeded coverage since establishment of the Consortium.
 The College joined the consortium in fiscal year 1982.
 Since the Consortium requests initial payments to cover substantially any losses to be incurred for that policy year, the College anticipates no future liabilities for incurred losses.
 The policy is annual and renewable on July 1.
-The College's level of coverage has not changed for the past three years, and the amount of settlements has not exceeded insurance coverage in each of the past three years.
+The amount of settlements has not exceeded insurance coverage in each of the past three years.